 Students and lecturers explain what you can expect from the Advanced LLM International Tax Law.
 Students also talk about why they chose the programme at the University of Amsterdam.

 After the summer you’ll start your Master's programme at the UvA.
 What will education look like from September?
-Read the updates on the page for prospective/new students.
+Read the updates on the FAQ page.

 1. Check deadlines

 Prospective students have the possibility to apply for an early admission procedure and be admitted by the end of February.
 The deadline for application for the early admission procedure is the 1st of January.
 In case you are selected in the early bird round you will be asked to confirm your place by paying a 1,000 Euro early bird fee.
 If you have started the Advanced LL.M. you may get a refund of the fee during the first months of the academic year.

 For students outside the EU and student who wish to apply for a scholarship or housing, the application deadline is 1 April.

 For students within the EU/EEA, the deadline is 1 June.